amaranand360/CodeClause_Note-taking-application/README.md

 Welcome to my note taking website!
 This is a simple web application that allows you to create, read, update, and delete notes.
 It's perfect for keeping track of your to-do lists, ideas, or anything else you need to remember.

+# 🚀 Live Demo
+- site is live at : https://note-taking-app-by-amar.netlify.app/

 # 🚀 Getting Started
 To get started, simply clone this repository to your local machine and navigate to the project directory.